wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 ### Klarna

+MultiSafepay provides a [test environment](https://testmerchant.multisafepay.com/signup) for Klarna transactions.
+An [API key](.com/tools/multisafepay-control/get-your-api-key/) is required to test with Klarna.

+You can test the payment method Klarna as follows:

+1. Place a [Direct or Redirect](/faq/api/difference-between-direct-and-redirect/) order using the payment method Klarna.
+2. The payment will be processed through the test environment as _Successful_ where the order status will be marked as _Completed_ and the transaction status as _Uncleared_.
+3. You can manually change the order status to _Shipped_ through an [API request](/api/#update-an-order) or manually in the [MultiSafepay Control](https://testmerchant.multisafepay.com/){{<br>}} The transaction status will remain _Uncleared_.
+4. An invoice is not generated in the test environment.
+Therefore, the transaction (financial) status cannot be changed to status _Completed_.
+Alternatively, in the live environment, the _Shipped_ status will initiate the invoice process because the order has been captured in Klarna.

-Klarna provides their own test credentials.
+Klarna also provides its own test credentials.
 For a complete guide, read more on [Klarna's documentation page](https://developers.klarna.com/en/gb/kco-v3/test-credentials)

 More information about how you can integrate Klarna with MultiSafepay can be found on our [Klarna documentation page](https://docs.multisafepay.com/payment-methods/billing-suite/klarna)